This blog post was updated on March 21, 2019.

-Lynch syndrome, also known as hereditary nonpolyposis colorectal cancer (HNPCC), is the most common hereditary form of colorectal cancer.
+Lynch syndrome is the most common hereditary form of colorectal cancer.
 In the United States, about 140,000 new cases of colorectal cancer are diagnosed each year and approximately 3 to 5 percent of these cancers are caused by Lynch syndrome.

 Individuals with Lynch syndrome have a 50 to 80 percent lifetime risk of developing colorectal cancer compared to 2 percent in the general population.
 Women with Lynch syndrome also carry a 40-60 percent lifetime risk of developing endometrial cancer.